javalite/standalone-example/README.md

-This is a simple standalone example using ActibeJDBC.
+# Simple standalone example using ActibeJDBC
+(no Ant or Maven used)
 Usage:

 1. Execute create.sql against your DB - this will create a table.